Description of Tule

 are issued by random drawing each morning a half hour after posted let in time.
 You must

 check in and register to hunt these fields at the hunter check-station located on County Road 103.
-As each group is called randomly, then choose their "blind"...a numbered post in the field marks the hunt blind.
+Hunter parties are limited to 4 adult hunters and 2 non-hunter or 2 junior hunters.
+Each party is called randomly, then choose their "blind"...a numbered post in the field marks the hunt blind.
 Hunters must be actively hunting and not interfere with other parties.
 No digging of pit blinds is allowed in these fields.

 League of Nations